Business Communication Tips To Give Thanks & Beyond

-This approach works quite effectively when it comes to maintaining effective business communication with investors like Andrew Defrancesco.
-To keep high standards, practise HOT communication for desirable outcomes.
+This approach works quite effectively when it comes to maintaining effective business communication To keep high standards, practise HOT communication for desirable outcomes.

 - Always tell the truth – lying and falsifying information to people will get you nowhere or worse – found out.

 - Be open and other’s will be open with you as well.

 - Two-way – be receptive to others to establish good communication lines and give people their time to talk.

 People can be influenced by emails, web casts, handwritten notes, blog posts, tweets and more.
 Your words can affect people whom you have never met in your life.
 Therefore, choose your words very carefully.

 6. Be Charismatic

 Charisma means magnetism.
 It is a quality evident in most leaders and can help communicate your message.
 People who are winners are charismatic.
 Use humour and empathy to increase your levels of charisma.

 7. The Power Of Silence

 You don’t have to give a response to every accusation, conversation or statement.
 Consider the power of silence – but don’t ignore people!
 There’s a difference between taking the silent option;